-The son of former NHL forward Bobby Carpenter has 19 points (10 goals, nine assists) in 23 games and is a co-captain.
+Carpenter, the son of former NHL forward Bobby Carpenter, agreed to terms on a two-year, entry-level contract with the Islanders that begins next season on March 26.
+He had 19 points (10 goals, nine assists) in 27 games and was a co-captain for BU, which had its season end in a 2-1 overtime loss to Northeastern in the semifinals of the Hockey East tournament on March 22.
 Carpenter (5-foot-11, 200 pounds), who turns 23 on Aug.
-16, attended development camps with the New York Islanders and New Jersey Devils last summer.
-Boston University plays Northeastern in the semifinals of the Hockey East tournament on March 22.
+16, attended development camps with the Islanders and New Jersey Devils last summer.

 "The way he goes about his business, the guys can watch and pick up on how intense he is and how serious he is every day," Boston University coach Albie O'Connell said.
 "He's one of the first guys on the ice and one of the last guys off the ice."

-Joseph Duszak, D, Mercyhurst; signed with Maple Leafs
+Joseph Duszak, D, Mercyhurst; signed with Toronto Maple Leafs

 Duszak (5-10, 185), a 21-year-old junior, signed a two-year entry-level contract with the Toronto Maple Leafs on March 13 that will start next season; he will finish this season with Toronto of the American Hockey League on an amateur tryout contract.
 Mercyhurst's season ended with a loss to Army in the Atlantic Hockey playoffs March 9.